Introduction

 cut -d":" -f1 /etc/userdatadomains | while read DOMAIN;do echo;echo "Enabling DNSSEC for: $DOMAIN"; whmapi1 enable_dnssec_for_domains domain=$DOMAIN ;done

-However, in order to configure DNSSEC at the registrar, you'll need to obtain the related DNSSEC records for each domain from your WHM server.
+To complete the DNSSEC setup, you'll need to enable DNSSEC at the registrar which is the company from which the domain was purchased.
+We're unable to outline the entire process here because it is different for each registrar.
+However, to configure DNSSEC at any registrar, you'll need the related DNSSEC records for each domain from your WHM server.
 The following guide explains this process:

 How do I obtain a DS Delegation Signer Record via the Command Line?